Content provided by: Gerald, K5SDR

-Before the instructions on how to set the preamp, a description of how signal strength is read and the effect of RF preamp gain on signals is warranted.
+Before the instructions on how to set the preamp, a description of how signal strength is read and the effect of RF preamp gain on signals are warranted.

 Remember that when you engage the preamp, you have not changed the signal level at the antenna terminal.
 You have, however; improved the signal to noise ratio (SNR) with the preamp and therefore the noise will go down in reference to a fixed signal level.
 The previous statement holds true in all cases except one.
 That is if the radio is antenna noise limited.

 There is a caveat to adding RF preamplification; it reduces the dynamic range of the radio.
 If you enable the preamp (or increase gain by n-dB) and the noise floor in a FLEX-6000 goes down, the preamp will likely improve the SNR because it is exposing signals that were below the noise floor, which was NOT the atmospheric noise floor -- it was the noise figure of the preamp preventing optimal SNR.
 If the noise floor does not drop or it goes up when the preamp is enabled, this means that you were already receiving at the atmospheric noise floor and you just (a) added unneeded gain and noise and, (b) decreased the dynamic range of your radio by the gain of the preamp.
 For each 10dB of RF gain you add, it decreases your overload on the "high end" (large signal) by 10dB.
 If the noise floor only goes down by 1dB when you enable an additional 10 dB of RF preamplification, you decreased your dynamic range by 9dB.
 This is usually not an operational issue because if you are trying to optimize the SNR, you are most likely trying to receive weak signals where high dynamic range is not needed.